-- Written comments (by letter or email) should be received by the Commissioners before the stated deadline, which will be a minimum of 28 days after the draft Scheme or Order is published.
-These should be sent to the Church Commissioners at Church House, Great Smith Street, London SW1P 3AZ or to the email address set out in the notice.
-Any comments received will be regarded as public correspondence, will be copied to other parties and be published on the Commissioners' website if the matter needs to be considered by the Commissioners' Mission, Pastoral and Church Property Committee. - 2.
+- 1. Written comments (preferably by email) should be received by the Commissioners before the stated deadline, which will be a minimum of 28 days after the draft Scheme or Order is published.
+These should be sent to the email address set out in the notice or to the Church Commissioners at Church House, Great Smith Street, London SW1P 3AZ.
+Any comments received will be regarded as public correspondence and will be sent to other parties and published on the Commissioners' website if the matter needs to be considered by the Commissioners' Mission, Pastoral and Church Property Committee. - 2.
 If you state that you are for or against the proposal, we will treat this as a formal representation; if not, we will still include your comment in our subsequent paperwork.
 A petition will be treated as a representation, but we will only communicate with the sender, if known, or the first signatory with an address. - 3.
 Comments received after the deadline will not be considered unless the Commissioners' staff consider there are exceptional circumstances and points made which could help our Committee to decide on the case. - 4.
 The Commissioners will need to decide whether or not the proposals should go forward in the light of the representations.
 If no objections are received, or any received are subsequently withdrawn, the proposals can proceed immediately.
 A representor may withdraw his or her representation at any stage of the process.